unixsurfer/anycast_healthchecker/README.rst

 * **bird_keep_changes** Defaults to **false**

 Keep a history of changes for ``bird_conf`` file by copying it to a directory.
-During the startup of the daemon a directory with the name ``history`` is created under the directory where ``bird_conf`` file resides.
+During the startup of anycast-healthchecker a directory with the name ``history`` is created under the directory where ``bird_conf`` file resides.
 The daemon has to have sufficient privileges to create that directory.

 * **bird6_keep_changes** Defaults to **false**

 Keep a history of changes for ``bird6_conf`` file by copying it to a directory.
-During the startup of the daemon a directory with the name ``history`` is created under the directory where ``bird6_conf`` file resides.
+During the startup of anycast-healthchecker a directory with the name ``history`` is created under the directory where ``bird6_conf`` file resides.
 The daemon has to have sufficient privileges to create that directory.
 WARNING: When keeping a history of changes is enabled for both IP versions then configuration files set in ``bird_conf`` and ``bird6_conf`` settings **must** be stored on two different directories.